-The Learning Support Department works closely with Heads/Assistant Heads of Year and Class Teachers to help all students achieve to the best of their ability by reducing and removing identified barriers to learning.
+The Learning Support Department works closely with Heads of Year and Assistant Heads of Year and Class Teachers to help all students achieve to the best of their ability by reducing and removing identified barriers to learning.

 HLTAs and Learning Mentors lead intervention programmes working on Literacy (reading and writing) and Numeracy (maths) as well as small group lessons working on developing other skills for learning.

 For students requiring assistive technology, the Learning Support Department has a bank of laptops which students can access to use in lessons.
-In addition to this we have electronic reading pens, software to support dyslexic students on the school computers and laptops and we subscribe to a live speech to text programme to support students with Hearing Impairment.
+In addition to this we have electronic reading pens, software to support dyslexic students on the school computers and laptops.

-The Learning Support department is open at breaks and lunchtimes, staffed by Teaching Assistants who are available to both provide a safe, quiet social space and also help with homework and supporting students with organisation; any students experiencing difficulty with their learning or social interactions are encouraged to attend.
+The Learning Support department is open at breaks and lunchtimes to both provide a safe, quiet social space and also help with homework and supporting students with organisation; any students experiencing difficulty with their learning or social interactions are encouraged to attend.

 In addition to the mainstream offer, the Learning Support Department oversees the ERP Base – the Enhanced Resource Provision for Autism Spectrum Condition on site.
 You can read more about The Base on the Enhanced Resource Provision tab, on this page.